swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 but it's designed to be machine-readable rather than human-readable, so you may feel that there's no reason to include it as a separate file in the project.

-Fortunately, Godot allows us to embed this file in the exported binary so that you don't have to include a copy of it with every distribution.
+Fortunately, Redot allows us to embed this file in the exported binary so that you don't have to include a copy of it with every distribution.
 All you have to do is set the copyright file's name so that it begins with `res://`, as if it's any other imported resource, and include it in your project's export